 Despite the absence of well-established gold-standards, the growing need for automated user community assessment is reflected in a considerable number of proposed paradigms.
 Evaluation approaches of generated links between users can broadly be divided in content-based and structure-based methods (relying on given links between users).
-In the following, we discuss related work concerning evaluation measures, metrics and evaluation paradigms.
+In the following, we discuss related work concerning community mining in general, community detection methods, evaluation measures, metrics and evaluation paradigms.